ambrop72/aprinter/README.md

 ...
 ```

 As you can see, each axis, heater and fan requires the assignment of a Timer/Counter (TC) output compare (OC) unit.
-The OC unit is used to step an axis, or generate a PWM signal for a heater or fan.
-In the default configuration for Ramps, both of the two output compare units (OCA and OCB) on TC1, TC3, TC4 and TC5 are already assigned.
-Here, we used TC0/OCA and TC0/OCB for the new axis and heater, and TC2/OCA for the new fan.

-If you're building for Due, the compare units different - you have 27 units available, named `TC{0-8}{A-C}`.
-In the default configuration, all the A units are used, and you can start with the B units (`TC0B`, `TC1B`, `TC2B`...).
-To assign a compare unit to an axis/heater/fan, set it in its `TimerTemplate` parameter, and also add the appropriate `GLOBAL` macro to where the existing macros for TC units are (the ones starting with `AMBRO_AT91SAM3X_CLOCK_INTERRUPT_TIMER_`).
-Don't forget to adjust the index of the axis/heater/fan here.

-**NOTE:** on boards based on atmega1284p, all available output compare units are already assined.
-As such, it is not possible to add any extra axes/heaters/fans.
-However, it would be easy to implement multiplexing so that one hardware OC units would act as two or more virtual OC units,
-at the cost of some overhead in the ISRs.

-**NOTE:** keep track of your RAM usage.
-See the SD card section to check how to check and reduce RAM usage.
+For more information, consult the [OC units section](README.md#output-compare-units).

+**WARNING.** After you have enabled SD card support, you should [check your RAM usage](README.md#ram-usage).
+If there isn't enough RAM available, the firmware will manfunction in unexpected ways, including causing physical damage (axes crashing, heaters causiung a fire).

 ## The DeTool g-code postprocessor